Alpini: World War I

 The Alpini battalions fielded 264 companies of one captain, four lieutenants and 250 men each.
-The Alpini regiments were never sent into battle, but remained at their seats to continue training recruits.
+The Alpini regiments were never sent into battle, but remained at their bases to continue training recruits.
 The Alpini battalions were grouped together in regiment-sized Groups (Gruppo), and the groups were attached to brigade-sized Groupings (Raggruppamento), which deployed the Alpini battalions as needed.

 The war, today known as the "War in snow and ice", as most of the 600 km frontline ran through mountains and glaciers of the Alps.
 12 meters (40 feet) of snow were a usual occurrence during the winter of 1915/16 and thousands of soldiers were lost in avalanches.
 The remains of these soldiers are still being uncovered today.
 The Alpini, as well as their Austrian counterparts: Kaiserschützen, Standschützen and Landeschützen occupied every hill and mountain top around the whole year.
 Huge underground bases were drilled and dug into the mountainsides and into the ice of glaciers such as the Marmolada.
 Guns were dragged by hundreds of troops on mountains up to 3,890 m (12,760 feet) high.
 Roads, cable cars, mountain railroads and walkways were built up, through and along the steepest of cliffs.
 Many of these walkways and roads are still visible today, and many are maintained as Via Ferrata for climbing enthusiasts.
 In addition, along the former frontline it is still possible to see what is left of hundreds of kilometers of barbed wire.

 In this kind of warfare, whoever occupied the higher ground first was almost impossible to dislodge, so both sides turned to drilling tunnels under mountain peaks, filling them up with explosives and then detonated the summits, including its defenders, to pieces: i.e. Col di Lana, Monte Pasubio, Lagazuoi, etc.

 Climbing and skiing became essential skills for the troops of both sides and soon ski battalions and special climbing units were formed.
 It was during these years that the Alpini, their spirit and their deeds became famous.
 Most of the Alpini songs originated during this time and reflect upon the hardships of the "War in Snow and Ice".

 At the war's end the Alpini counted 114,948 casualties: 14,175 KIA, 61,620 WIA, 39,153 MIA (most lost in avalanches or to mine warfare).